pbearne/wp-author-avatars/readme.txt

 You can find information for developers [on this page](http://authoravatars.wordpress.com/documentation/developers-guide/).

+== Upgrade Notice ==

+= 1.8.0 =
+Breaking change in CSS .multiwidget_author_avatars is now .widget_author_avatars.
+This is caused by a library change  inorder to support the jetpack visibility option.
+If you have added CSS to your theme you may have to update it for this upgrade (do a find and replace).

 == Screenshots ==

 1. Very simple set up of the widget on an empty blog.